cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 10.8.0 (2021-10-25) =
+* When the product variable is not an object the retrieval of the stock status broke processing of the feed.
+Build in a check to prevent this from happening.

+= 10.7.9 (2021-10-24) =
+* Tested for compatibility with WooCommerce 5.8

 = 10.7.8 (2021-10-18) =
 * Reviews that have no rating or have deeplinks in the review text are now being removed fromn review feeds automatically as they are not allowed by Google